sseemayer/SSHGrid/README.md

 Installation
 ------------

+If you are a lucky Arch Linux user with root privileges, you can check out [SSHGrid on AUR](http://aur.archlinux.org/packages.php?ID=49616).

-If you have root priviliges on your current system, you can choose to install SSHGrid.
+For any other linux distribution, if you have root priviliges on your current system, you can install SSHGrid via the tarball.
 Installation is currently provided by [Module::Build](http://search.cpan.org/perldoc?Module::Build) - after downloading and extraction, run:

 	$ perl Build.PL